MatriksData/GroupReducer/README.md

 // { odd: [ 1, 3, 5, 7, 9 ], even: [ 2, 4, 6, 8, 10 ] }
 ```

 If you read your data from a readable/transform stream, you do not need to collect the data in an array.   `GroupReducer.stream()` function retuns a writable stream.
-So just pipe them as depicted ao follows.
+So just pipe them as follows.

 ```javascript
 let reducer = new GroupReducer(